-- 1. From the Mode drop-down list, select Realtime Tracking. - 2.
-From the Camera Position drop-down list, select Angled, Overhead, Uncalibrated. - Uncalibrated Use only if objects are well separated and accurate counts are not required. - 3.
-From the Environment Type drop-down list, select one of the following. - Indoor/Outdoor: Generic - Indoor: Generic with variable illumination - Indoor: Generic with constant illumination - Indoor: Retail (constant illumination) See Table 10 on page 45 and Table 12 on page 46. - Thermal camera - Outdoor: Water - Custom Automatically displays Custom if settings have been changed from default values in the Environment tab or Advanced settings. - 4.
+- 1. From the Camera Position drop-down list, select Angled, or Overhead, or Uncalibrated. - Uncalibrated Use only if objects are well separated and accurate counts are not required. - From the Environment Type drop-down list, select one of the following. - Indoor: Generic with variable illumination - Indoor: Generic with constant illumination - Indoor: Retail (constant illumination) Table 10, "Environment subtab options for Dual-Layer Dynamic background model," on page 45 and Table 12, "Environment subtab options for Multi-Layer Hybrid background model," on page 46 - Thermal camera - Outdoor: Water

+Custom - Automatically displayed if settings have been changed from default values in the Environment tab or Advanced settings.

+- 3. Select which categories of objects to detect: Person, Vehicle, or Unknown. - 4.
 From the Performance drop-down list, select the level of CPU processing: Custom, Low, Intermediate, High.
 By default, Intermediate is selected.